Upgrading from CloudShark 3.8 to 3.9

 which has replaced the CloudShark Lounge that served us well over the last 10 years.

 Step 1.
 Accessing the QA Cafe Customer Lounge

 The QA Cafe Customer Lounge at lounge.qacafe.com uses passwordless authentication.
 Enter your email address and a one-time login link will be sent to you.
 If you need an account, you can request one from the login page.

 Our licensing mechanism has completely changed, and license files from CloudShark 3.8.3 and older are no longer supported in CloudShark.
-Once you install, you will generate a new host identifier which we will use to register your system.

 Step 2.
 Install or Upgrade CloudShark